 Opportunities → Internships

-The length of the internship varies, depending on the students’ schedule and requirements, as well as The Center’s schedule of activities, but is usually anywhere from three to six months long.
+The length of the internship varies, depending on the students’ schedule and requirements, as well as CBA’s schedule of activities, but is usually anywhere from three to six months long.
 The applications will be accepted on a rolling basis, and will contact candidates directly if selected for an interviewed.

 Experience and/or study of studio art, organization and management, or public relations and an interest in the art of the book are all encouraged and not required.
 We encourage applicants from various disciplines and backgrounds to apply.
 Applicants should be able to commit at least one full day a week to the internship.
 Applicants will be selected on a rolling basis.

 Interns have the opportunity to concentrate in the following departments:

 Interns may develop their business and management abilities as they assist in the day-to-day operation of the organization.

 Interns may assist in researching grants, drafting proposals and reports, as well as developing membership drives and coordinating special fundraising events, including our annual Benefit.

 Interns will assist in developing and evolving our membership program, as well as growing our constituent base, along with related administrative tasks.

 Interns may assist with administrative and logistical tasks on a number of CBA’s public programs, such as exhibitions, public programs, and literary events.
 Interns will assist with event planning and reporting, data entry, corresponding with artists, and other organizational tasks related to the upcoming programs.
 Programs interns will also have the opportunity to assist with curatorial and publication projects.

 Interns may assist in all aspects of literary program planning and coordination of the Broadside Reading Series, Annual Chapbook Competition, and the Creative Publishing Seminar.
 Interns will assist in coordinating readings, communicating with writers, the documentation and archiving of past literary programs.